liamsmith3194/otter-hockey/README.md

     - Every product added to the basket produced the correct product price.
 - [x] Correct selected quantity
     - Every product added to the basket produced the quantity input from the product detail page.
+- [x] Adjust basket
+    - When amending any product in the basket, like increasing or decreasing quanity the sub total of each product was recalculated to match along with all the totals.
 - [x] Basket total
     - To ensure the basket total was correct I added numerous products to the basket multiple times and added them up using a calculator.
 - [x] Delivery offer icon